Power-hungry women and, most often, men, can make your relationship a living hell.

 Why on earth would he do that?

-It’s because he sees a power struggle in going straight home and do what she asked for.
+It’s because he sees a power struggle in going straight home and doing what she asked for.

 If she gets home on time when she asked so, in his mind she acquires power.
 To avoid that, he comes up with an excuse to reassert his power.